yawjalik/spotlight/README.md

 This app runs a scheduled job every 3 minutes using [node-schedule](https://www.npmjs.com/package/node-schedule) to query for the currently playing track and updates the bio.

 Currently, I have an instance running as a process locally on my own device using [pm2](https://pm2.keymetrics.io/).
+You can see it in action on my [GitHub profile](https://github.com/yawjalik) bio.
 There are no plans to deploy the app and support multiple users at the moment, but feel free to run it yourself.

 ## 🚀 Usage